 The supplementary information required includes:

-- information relating to the implementation of Article 3.14 on the minimisation of adverse impacts on non-Annex I Parties (chapter 14).
+information relating to the implementation of Article 3.14 on the minimisation of adverse impacts.

 1.2 Institutional arrangements

-The Climate Change Response Act 2002 (updated 8 December 2009) enables New Zealand to meet its international obligations under the Climate Change Convention and Kyoto Protocol.
-A prime ministerial directive for the administration of the Climate Change Response Act 2002 names the Ministry for the Environment as New Zealand’s ‘Inventory Agency’.
-The Climate Change Response Act 2002 specifies the primary functions of the inventory agency, are to:
+The Climate Change Response Act (2002 – updated 26 September 2008) enables New Zealand to meet its international obligations under the Climate Change Convention and the Kyoto Protocol.
+Prime ministerial directive for the administration of the Climate Change Response Act names the Ministry for the Environment as New Zealand’s “Inventory Agency”.
+The Climate Change Response Act specifies the primary functions of the inventory agency, are to:

-- estimate annually New Zealand’s anthropogenic emissions by sources and removals by sinks of greenhouse gases
+estimate annually New Zealand's human-induced emissions by sources and removals by sinks of greenhouse gases

 - New Zealand's annual inventory report under Article 7.1 of the Protocol, including (but not limited to) the quantities of long-term certified emission reduction units and temporary certified emission reduction units that have expired or have been replaced, retired, or cancelled

-- New Zealand’s national communication (or periodic report) under Article 7.2 of the Kyoto Protocol and Article 12 of the Climate Change Convention
+- New Zealand's national communication (or periodic report) under Article 7.2 of the Protocol and Article 12 of the Convention

 In carrying out its functions, the inventory agency must: